k2view-academy/K2View-Academy/articles/99_Broadway/20_broadway_flow_linking_actors.md

 The output of a source Actor can be linked to to the input of a target Actor that runs after the source Actor.

-Note that an Actor can only be linked to Link input parameters.
+Note that an Actor can only be linked to link input parameters.

 **Example 1: Valid Link**